Limited colour palettes are your number one solution to your colour problems.

 I’ll love to know how you have used limited colour palettes, and if this article has been useful to you.
 Please comment me below with your comments and feedback, I’ll love to hear what you think about this article.

-If you’re unfamiliar with myself and my work, I’m a UK freelance illustrator, designer and artist, and specialise in editorial and publishing illustration.
+I’m a UK freelance illustrator, designer and artist, and specialise in editorial and publishing illustration.
 Check out my illustration portfolio, or have a look around my blog – filled with tips and tricks to help you with creativity, art and illustration – amongst my new illustration work and what I’m up to!

 Thanks guys, and I look forward to the next article!